 speaks of God creating man, by the end of chapter three it seems

-man, God had not offered His throne to him.
+that God had finished, but that is not the case.
 God knew about sin, but Adam

 didn’t, so again this was Adam not yet fully made in His image.
 He was made

-in the image of God in some ways, but when Adam took that fruit, he came a
+in the image of God in some ways, but when Adam took that fruit, he drew

-little closer to His image, because now he understood sin, which was something
+potentially closer to God's image, because now he understood sin, which was something

-feeling its effect and suffering under its power to separate man from God.
-So
+feeling its effect and suffering under its power, being separated from His

-God and man have converged, man becoming a little more like God, and God becoming a little more like man.
+Father, yet innocent like God.
+Through Christ God and man have converged, man becoming more like God, and God becoming more like man.
+See also: Adam; Eph 2,1-3;

 (237i) Kingdom of God